getodk/central-backend/docs/database.md

 ```

- >_(The diagram has actual table names in the boxes but in the following description, I have used entity nouns and put table name in the brackets where necessary)_

 Forms and Submissions are the core part of ODK Central.
 Above ER Diagram shows how we store Forms, Submissions and everything that is related to them in the database.